 The Taliban also threatens to destabilise Pakistan, where they control areas in the north-west in recent years.
 Despite a major military offensive against them since 2014, they continue to mount frequent suicide bombings and other attacks.

 Many observers now believe that future peace in Afghanistan can only come if the government in Kabul negotiates with the Taliban.

-The announcement of Taliban plans to open an office in Qatar is seen as a positive step in those negotiations, but mistrust on both sides remains high.
+The announcement of Taliban plans to open an office in Qatar in June 2013 was seen as a positive step in those negotiations, but mistrust on both sides remains high.